jaimelovera/online-portfolio-v1/README.md

 # Online Portfolio - Version 1

-> My first attempt at a online portfolio.
+> The first iteration of my online portfolio.
 Very basic website using html, css, and javascript.

 ## Screenshots